MooersLab/jupyterlabcctbxsnips/README.md

 This first protocol has the upside of using one kernel to call CCTBX and PyMOL and the downside of possible disruptions by updates to either PyMOL or CCTBX.

 The following commands may help if you run into trouble.
-The first command registers jupuyterlab as an extension.
+The first command registers JupyterLab as an extension.
-The second command cleans up the build of jupyterlab and can be run before `jupyter lab build`.
+The second command cleans up the build of JupyterLab and can be run before `jupyter lab build`.

 ```bash
 jupyter serverextension enable --py jupyterlab --user